Family, Friends Mourning Loss Of 19-Year-Old Keith Pinto, New Jersey Lifeguard Fatally Struck By Lightning

 BERKELEY TOWNSHIP, N.J.
 (CBSNewYork) — In New Jersey, the life of an ambitious young lifeguard was cut short by a lightning strike Monday.

-Pain and agony hung over South Seaside Park on Tuesday, as lifeguards huddled in sorrow and family members cried in despair.READ MORE: 'I Wanna Save The World': 6-Year-Old Boys Sworn Into New Jersey State Police Department Through Make-A-Wish Foundation
+Pain and agony hung over South Seaside Park on Tuesday, as lifeguards huddled in sorrow and family members cried in despair.READ MORE: FDNY: Ozone Park Fire That Killed 9-Year-Old Boy Caused By E-Scooter Battery Charging Inside Home

 Their tears soaked the ground around 19-year-old Keith Pinto’s lifeguard stand.